 Despite these additional cost pressures, the Council continues to ensure that its limited resources are directed towards its strategic plan.
-As set out above the Council's current strategic plan, Vision 2025 comes to a natural conclusion in March 2025 and a new plan, Vision 2030, is now being developed and is currently subject to public consultation.
-As per the current vision, Vision 2030 will include new investment, primarily of a capital nature, aimed at supporting the economic prosperity of the city and largely funded through external grant funding.
-In addition, one-off revenue resources of £1m have been allocated to support new schemes/bolster existing services.
-These additional resources have been released as a result of previous years underspends and from additional 'one-off' resources allocated in the Finance Settlement for 2025/26 and from the continuation of business rates pooling in 2025/26.
-This £1m allocation is to be released in phases over the 5-year period of Vision 2030.
-Further details of the schemes/projects will be set out in the final version of the MTFS, once the new Vision 2030 has been finalised.
+As set out above the Council's current strategic plan, Vision 2025 comes to a natural conclusion in March 2025 and a new plan, Vision 2030 has been developed.
+The MTFS provides for the allocation of £1m of revenue resources to support the new Vision 2030, this is a one-off allocation and will be released in phases over the 5-year plan, with an initial allocation of £0.482m in 2025/26 These additional resources have been made available as a result of previous years underspends and from additional resources allocated in the Finance Settlement and the continuation of business rates pooling in 2025/26.
+In addition, other revenue resources from existing budgets and earmarked reserves will also support the delivery of new actions and projects in Vision 2030.